Xusheng Luo

 Xusheng Luo, Tianhao Wei, Simin Liu, Ziwei Wang, Luis Mattei-Mendez, Taylor Loper, Joshua Neighbor, Casidhe Hutchison, Changliu Liu

-ACM Transaction on Cyber-Physical Systems, 2025
+ACM Transaction on Cyber-Physical Systems (T-CPS), 2025

 paper